chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 Note, in this example,

-    l(ᚠ) = 12
+    l(ᚠ) = 12 ∎

 This example demonstrates the essential difference in the notions of length that have been introduced.
 It is worthwhile to clarify the distinction between these two conceptions.

 Let *t* be a String with Character-level representation **T** and Word-level representation **W**:sub:`t`.
-The hierarchy of its "spatial" dimensions is given below, in order of greatest to least (this fact will be proven in Theorem 2.4.8, after the introduction of the Delimiter Count Function).
+The hierarchy of its "spatial" dimensions is given below, in order of greatest to least (this fact is proven in Section II of the Appendix with Theorem A.4.8).
 Terminology is introduced in parenthesis to distinguish these notions of length,

    - l(t) (String Length): The number of non-Empty Characters contained in a String.
    - Λ(t) (Word Length): The number of Words contained in a String

 Note the first level is purely syntactical.
-Any non-Empty String *t* will have a String Length *l(t)*.
-However, not every non-Empty String possesses Word Length, *Λ(s)*.
+Any String *t* will have a String Length *l(t)*.
+However, not every String possesses Word Length, *Λ(s)*.
 Word Length contains semantic information.
-While the presence of Word Length does not necessarily mean the String is semantically coherent (see Definition 2.3.2 for a precise definition of *semantic coherence*), e.g. "asdf dog fdsa", Word Length does signal an *extension* of Strings into the semantic domain.
+While the presence of Word Length does not necessarily mean the String is semantically coherent (see Definition 2.2.1 for a precise definition of *semantic coherence*), e.g. "asdf dog fdsa", Word Length does signal an *extension* of Strings into the semantic domain.

-With Word Length defined, this notion can be used to simplify notation.
+Word Length can be used to simplify some of the complex notation the formal system has accumulated.
 Similar to the Character Index Notation, a way of referring to Words in Sentences within propositions without excessive quantification is now introduced through Word Index notation.

 **Definition 2.1.5: Word Index Notation**